 - Credit Information: Access to credit scores and open/closed accounts FCRA 1984

-- Medical Records: Access to medical and health records to include certified birth certificates HIPAA 1996
+- Medical Records: Access to medical and health records to include certified birth and death certificates HIPAA 1996

 Prior law enforcement experience?